amytrinh334/league-of-legends-analysis/README.md

 In our data we, had missing values from the columns `infernals`, `mountains`, `clouds`, `oceans`, `chemtechs`, `hextechs`, `elders`, `doublekills`,`triplekills`, `quadrakills`, and `pentakills`.
 All of these columns had the same amount of missing values, 1634.
 We believe that there are no columns in the dataset that are NMAR.
 The null values are either dragon types (mountain, elders, hextechs, chemtechs, oceans, clouds, infernals) and kill types (double, triple, quadra, penta).
 These values are likely to be dependent on other League of Legends stats, such as the number of dragons killed or the total number of team kills.
 It is unlikely that the missing values are only dependent on themselves, as they are probably MD, MAR, or MCAR.
 The fact that they have the same amount of missing values suggest that it could possibly be Missing By Design (MD).

 ## Missingness Dependency
-In this section, we will test if there is a depenency for the null values of the dragon types on the rest of the dataset.
+In this section, we will test if there is a dependency for the null values of the dragon types on the rest of the dataset.
 For simplicity, we will only be using one dragon type, `mountains`.
-Since there are many columns, we decided to run permuation tests on every column that did not have missing values to see the dependency of `mountains`.
+Since there are many columns, we decided to run permutation tests on every column that did not have missing values to see the dependency of `mountains`.

 **Null Hypothesis**: The distribution of mountains is independent of another column.
 Any observed difference in proportions is due to random chance.